pregazzoni/BigInsights-on-Apache-Hadoop/examples/WebHdfsGroovy/README.md

 ## Run the example

+To run the example [Ls.groovy](./Ls.groovy):

-- In a command prompt window, change into the directly containing this README and run the following
+- In a command prompt window:

+   - change into the directly containing this README and run the following
-   - `./gradlew Example` (OS X / *nix)
+      - `./gradlew Ls` (OS X / *nix)
-   - `gradlew.bat Example` (Windows)
+      - `gradlew.bat Ls` (Windows)
-- You can also run the example from the top level project folder using the gradle `-p` argument
+   - You can also run the example by changing into the top level project folder, and then using the gradle `-p` argument to provide the path to this example
-   - `./gradlew -p examples/WebHdfsGroovy Example` (OS X / *nix)
+      - `./gradlew -p examples/WebHdfsGroovy Ls` (OS X / *nix)
-   - `gradlew.bat -p examples/WebHdfsGroovy Example` (Windows)
+      - `gradlew.bat -p examples/WebHdfsGroovy Ls` (Windows)

+Replace `Ls` with `Mkdir` to run the example to create a directory in HDFS, or `Put` to upload a file to HDFS.

 ## Decomposition Instructions